irfan-iiitr/irfan-iiitr/README.md

 <h1 align="center">Hi 👋, I'm Irfan</h1>
-<h3 align="center">Thw World is a stage where every man must play a part, & mine is a tech savvy one.</h3>
+<h3 align="center">The World is a stage where every man must play a part, & mine is a tech savvy one.</h3>

 - 🤝 I’m looking for help with **Open Source Contributions**